rafamadriz/dotfiles/.local/share/rais/README.md

-# To install on Arch based distribution run with `sudo`:
+# To install on Arch based distribution run:

 ```sh